Subtle Technologies v.19

 Ancient in origin, textiles have enabled our civilization to grow and prosper for thousands of years.
 Yet, these prehistoric beginnings have little impact on their continued significant role in the development of future technologies.
 The evolution of textiles parallels our innate fascinations with body augmentation and pattern recognition and has birthed new industries and subcultures in every generation.
 From architecture and medicine to fashion and space travel, textiles are a literal and figurative thread binding the aspirations of humankind.

-Click on the program titles below to see more information and purchase tickets to individual events.
+Click on the program titles below to see more information.

 MAY 12 | EXHIBITION & FESTIVAL LAUNCH PARTY

 PICKS PER MINUTE: The Language of Digital Textiles Co-presented with InterAccess

 As the digital age advances, artists and industry alike must consider the possibility of digital textiles.
 Entangled in both past and future, what defines these ethereal artifacts, and what does the evolution of textiles suggest about our own development?
 Artworks featured in this exhibition investigated these questions, weaving light and code into materials that straddle virtual and physical space.